OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_quality.rst

 .. important::

-    All needed styles must be stored into CSS file and must not be assigned directly in template.
+    All required styles must be stored into CSS file and must not be assigned directly in the template.

 Language files and templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Individual language files and templates must be inside the module directory.
+Make sure that individual language files and templates are stored in the module directory.

 Appendix for Smarty
 ^^^^^^^^^^^^^^^^^^^